 Caitriona graduated from Queen’s University Belfast in 2007 with a 2:1 Honors LLB and a Certificate in American Business Practice.
 She completed her traineeship with the firm and qualified as a Solicitor in 2010, joining the Insolvency and Business Restructuring Team.

-She has extensive experience in providing enforcement advice to lenders, with a particular focus on the appointment of Fixed Charge Receivers and acting in distressed property sales.
-She also provides tailored advice in respect of enforcement and debt recovery proceedings in the High Court and County Court and acts for individuals and companies in both bringing and defending insolvency proceedings.
+She also has extensive experience in providing enforcement advice to lenders, with a particular focus on the appointment of Fixed Charge Receivers and acting in distressed property sales.

 In 2013 Caitriona obtained a Certificate of Proficiency in Insolvency, with Distinction, from the Insolvency Practitioners’ Association.
 This exam is widely acknowledged as an important intermediate insolvency qualification normally taken by accountants, covering both personal and corporate insolvency.